hashgraph/hedera-json-rpc-relay/README.md

 ### Helm Chart

-In this repo there is a `helm-chart` directory that contains the configurations for deploy Hedera's json-rpc relay to a K8s cluster.
+In this repo there is a `helm-chart` directory that contains the configurations to deploy Hedera's json-rpc relay to a K8s cluster.
 To get started install the helm chart:
 ```
 helm install hedera-json-rpc-relay ./helm-chart --debug